 How it began

 After tossing the cake in the trash, we tried to wrap our heads around what this meant.
 I almost didn’t even believe in Children food allergies.
 I had no tolerance for people who “claimed” to have it, thinking they were probably just picky eaters.
 We met with an Children allergist; our disbelief and inability to understand must have been maddening.
 Her frustration was clear as she finally said, “Your daughter has a severe, life-threatening childrens allergy to nuts and peanuts.
-She may outgrow some of these other Full allergies, but she will never outgrow her nut/peanut allergy and eating one could kill her.”
+She may outgrow some of these other Full issues, but she will never outgrow her nut/peanut condition and eating one could kill her.”

 Shopping

 We were incredibly vigilant in not letting her eat anything that could cause possible Children exposure.
 If a package even said, “made in the same facility as tree nuts or peanuts,” we stayed away.
 Phoebe was 8 years old when she was accidentally exposed to tree nuts and had an anaphylactic reaction.
 For eight years, we had kept her safe.
 Eight years of saying “no” to the cake at every birthday party.
 The same eight years of walking out of bakeries empty-handed in search of a cookie or treat she might be able to enjoy.
-Eight years of trying to navigate restaurants, ice cream parlours and candy stores, knowing that, more often than not, the answer for Phoebe was “no.” “No, because you have a food allergy.”
+Eight years of trying to navigate restaurants, ice cream parlours and candy stores, knowing that, more often than not, the answer for Phoebe was “no.” “No, because you have a food issues.”
 I think all the “no’s” finally wore me down.

 The incident

-We were in a chocolate shop – chocolate is often cross-contaminated with tree nuts and peanuts – and the piece of candy Phoebe selected did not say anything about containing nuts, so after much deliberating, I deemed it safe for her to eat.
+We were in a chocolate test shop – chocolate is often cross-contaminated with tree nuts and peanuts – and the piece of candy Phoebe selected did not say anything about containing nuts, so after much deliberating, I deemed it safe for her to eat.
 As soon as she swallowed it, she said her tongue was starting to itch, and the terror in her eyes said she feared for her life.
 We gave her Benadryl, but the symptoms progressed from her tongue itching to her throat itching to her eyes itching.

 Then hives appeared on her face, hives appeared around her eyes, and finally, her lips swelled.
 We should have administered the EpiPen earlier.
 But we were terrified to use it.
 And we were terrified we had waited too long to use it.
 Terrified it wouldn’t work or that we would do it wrong.
 As Phoebe felt her body reacting negatively to what she had eaten, she began to panic.
 She panicked even more when she realized the only action left was using an EpiPen.
 I administered the EpiPen, hands shaking.
 Moments later, she rolled over and said, “Thank you Mommy.”